Final Results of the Centennial QSO Party Points Challenge

 Back to Top

 - Worked all States with W1AW: Work each of the 50 states with QSOs with W1AW operating portable.
-W1AW/7 in Arizona counts for Arizona; W1AW/2 in New Jersey counts for New Jersey, etc. W1AW or W100AW in Connecticut do NOT count for Connecticut.
+W1AW/7 in Arizona counts for Arizona; W1AW/2 in New Jersey counts for New Jersey, etc. W1ØØAW in Connecticut does NOT count for Connecticut.
 Connecticut credit is given only for working W1AW/1 in Connecticut.
-A W1AW WAS certificate and plaque are available for in the US and outside the US (Pricing coming soon).
+A W1AW WAS certificate and a plaque will be available.

-- Endorse the W1AW WAS Certificate with the Territorial Stickers for working W1AW/KH2, W1AW/KP4, W1AW/KP2, and any others that may be active, and also endorse with W1AW/3 from the District of Columbia.
-Stickers are $1 each
+- Endorse the W1AW WAS Certificate with the Territorial Stickers for working W1AW/KG4, W1AW/KH2, W1AW/KH8, W1AW/KHØ, W1AW/KP4, W1AW/KP2, and also endorse with W1AW/3 from the District of Columbia.
+Stickers are $1 for all which you qualify if we can include them with the certificate.

 In order to compete in the Centennial Points Challenge, logs must be submitted through Logbook of the World (LoTW).
 Logs do not need to be changed from the normal Cabrillo (contest logs) or ADIF (general logging file) files.
 The system will automatically look for points-qualifying QSOs from submitted logs and apply them to each participant’s Centennial QSO Points table.
 QSOs do not have to be matched in LoTW for points to be achieved – this is an honor-based QSO Party.
 We cannot accept any paper forms or information for the Centennial Points Challenge.